Remls/pc-remote/README.md

 # PC Remote

+Pass keyboard shortcuts to your PC via a Telegram bot.

+This is intended for use with Netflix on a browser being the active window.
+It also works just fine for VLC (other than the Skip intro button).

 ## How to run

 1. You must have Python 3 installed.
 This bot is written in Python 3.7.